jackfraser94/AI-powered-grid-optimisation/README.md

 It consists of:
 - **A machine learning model** that predicts electricity demand based on historical data.
 - **An optimization algorithm** that determines the most efficient energy allocation strategy.
-- **A Tableau dashboard** for visualizing forecasted demand, power allocation, and cost analysis.
+- **A Tableau dashboard** for visualizing forecasted demand, power allocation, and cost analysis. (available shortly)

 ---
-Data sourced from https://open-power-system-data.org/ Tabelau dahsboard will be available shortly
+Data sourced from https://open-power-system-data.org/

 ## Repository Structure